 We previously reviewed the underlying assumptions for the development of the present value of future pay during Phase I and found the assumptions to be reasonable.
 In addition, our test life review under Phase I confirmed the calculations to be reasonable.
 However, there was an additional assumption employed in the GASB Statement No. 75 calculations related to the expected rate of return on fund assets.
 Since this differs from the discount rate, it was not reviewed in Phase I. We understand the assets of the RHB are invested similarly to the assets of TSERS.
-We reviewed the investment return of TSERS and determined it to be near the upper end of the reasonable range at 6.50%, as applicable for the period beginning July 1, 2021 (during our 2021/22 review).
+We reviewed the investment return of TSERS and determined it to be just below the median expected return at 6.50%, as applicable for the period beginning July 1, 2022 (during our 2022/23 review).
 We, therefore, believe it to be reasonable and appropriate for use in this report.